TRUMANCFY/Project_ADA_2018/README.md

 3.Is the polarity change over time significant?

 Ans: As we mentioned above, we classify the articles to three classes instead of polarity scores.
 The results showed that the proportion of three classes of medias almost remained the same except October.
 Therefore, we have checked the content of some articles of October.
-Surperisingly, we found many pieces of news about scandals in the dataset of October.
+Surprisingly, we found many pieces of news about scandals in the dataset of October.
 After searching on the internet, we found the phrase “October surprise”.
 An October surprise is news specifically (and cynically) timed by one side or another to sway an election, which explains the increasing "negative" tags in October and showed that our results were reliable.

 ## Main workflow in milestone3